-Post-Covid-19, schools will see a greater emphasis on digital integration as central to school planning.
-The impact of Covid-19 has redefined how various areas of society operate and served to emphasise the need to prepare our school-going population for a digital world.
-In this context, the provision of more online teaching and creative use of ICT merits extensive consideration.
-Digital education must be a major component of Initial Teacher Education with a clear focus on Continued Professional Development for all teachers in the field of ICT.
-Effective online teaching demands a different skillset than face-to-face teaching and is more than transposing written tasks to online exercises or PowerPoint slides.
+Post-COVID-19, schools will see a greater emphasis on digital integration as central to school planning.
+The impact of COVID-19 has redefined how various areas of society operate and served to emphasise the need to prepare our school-going population for a digital world.
+In this context, the provision of more online education and creative use of ICT merits extensive consideration.
+Digital education must be a major component of Initial Teacher Education followed by a clear focus on continued professional development for all teachers in the field of ICT.
+Tondeur et al. (2012) expressed their view that teacher training institutions should be acting as agents of change, and in the New Media Horizon Report for Schools, Johnson et al. (2014) suggested that "integrating ICT into teacher education and low digital competence" were solvable challenges (p.
+24).
+That digital learning should permeate teacher education at all levels was stressed yet details on how this could be achieved were vague.
+Subsequently, the Digital Strategy for Schools acknowledged the potential of teacher training institutions to help effect change, with one primary objective within this document being to "ensure that ICT is embedded in the planning, design and delivery of all teacher education courses" (Butler et al., 2015).

+What online teaching and learning means in the context of primary education also needs more debate and discussion.
 To empower teachers to embrace digital technology skills and cultivate a learning environment where children can flourish as 'digital natives', robust strategies must be put in place to remove inequity within our society and to ensure every educator and member of the school-going population has access to learning and teaching materials.
+Schools also require dependable support in the maintenance of technology, one shortcoming that was highlighted in the Digital Strategy for Schools document (DES 2015) where "the challenge of attaining reliable and timely technical support" (p.
+43).